lidofinance/docs/docs/ipfs/about.md

 :::

 ### Release frequency
-Not every new release of our applications will be deployed to IPFS, only major releases or critical fixes.
-So we don't expect it to be often.
+Not every new release of Lido applications will be deployed to IPFS, only major releases or critical fixes.
 This decision is made due to the numerous actions required to make an IPFS release, and also the fact that each new release of a Lido app will produce a new CID and will be available at the new address, which is inconvenient for users willing to always use the latest version of an application.